 - Operating in space without gravity forces.

-- Operating on planetary surface with a reduced gravity force for working fluid return.
+- Operating on a planetary surface with a reduced gravity force for working fluid return.

 - Testing on the ground to estimate space operation performance.
 To do so, the heat pipe evaporator should be slightly higher ( ~ 0.1 inch) than the condenser.

-ACT also integrated aluminum flat sheets with the titanium water heat pipes through S-bonding, a cost effective approach to join dissimilar metals.
+ACT also integrated aluminum flat sheets with the titanium water heat pipes through S-bonding, a cost-effective approach to join dissimilar metals.
 The titanium heat pipes with aluminum radiator panels are shown in Figure 4.
 Their thermal performance were tested in a space-simulated environment.
-As figure 5 shows, temperature distribution along the heat pipe with radiator attached is very uniform, validating that the heat pipe radiators can effectively carry and reject the required waste heat in space relevant environment.
+As figure 5 shows, temperature distribution along the heat pipe with a radiator attached is very uniform, validating that the heat pipe radiators can effectively carry and reject the required waste heat in a space-relevant environment.
 ACT has delivered 7 titanium heat pipes to NASA Glenn Research Center for further performance validation.

 ACT’s Ti-water heat pipes have the following key advantages: